senthil338/senthil338.github.io/Data-Visualization-Final-Project-master-2/README.md

 ### Senthil Ramachandran

 -
-In this project, we visualized restaurants data in Montreal.
+In this project, I visualized restaurants data in Montreal.
 We want to provide a better user experience for selecting restaurants.

 ### Map functions